opencap/protocol/SubProtocols/AliasManagement.md

 ## POST /v1/users

 This endpoint is reserved to create new users on the server.
-The payload struture is not specified by the CAMP protocol becasuse each server may have different user data requirements for signing up.
+The payload struture is not specified by the Alias Management protocol becasuse each server may have different user data requirements for signing up.